-- The now 40-year old dude, whose father frowned at his poopy diaper when he was a child.
-Today he needs to create himself covered with poop, trying people to like him.
+- The 40-year old dude, whose father frowned at his poopy diaper when he was a child.
+Today he needs to create himself, cover himself with poop, symbolically while he tries people to like him.

 Of course today it is a more sophisticated poop, like not working for his wages, not taking care of himself, acting like a mini-Hitler in his household.

-- Or the 40-year old dude, who could not get out of a locked car… and now he will pretend that he can’t get from A to B… purposefully not doing what any intelligent person would do in his place.
+- Or another 40-year old dude, who could not get out of a the car… and now he will pretend that he can’t get from A to B… purposefully not doing what any intelligent person would do in his place.

 Listening to this last dude re-telling his sob story for the 100th time, the exact same way, an idea came to me.

-Asking him what he would do today if he found himself in a locked car.
+I Asked him what he would do today if he found himself in that same car.